IMC-UAS-Krems/ADSII3ILV-WS23-24-Homework/session.03/README.md

 > Note: if there are duplicates, take the FIRST occurrence of the node according to the in-order traversal

 ## Task 2
-Extend the BST to implement a RBTree and implement a module method that VALIDATES a given RBT is valid.
+Create a `rbt.py` module in `session.03` and implement the basics data structure of RBTree.
+You can extend the BST to implement a RBTree.
+Next, implement a module method that VALIDATES a given RBT is valid (Hints: you can reuse the code that validates whether a BST is valid)

 > NOTE: **Do not implement** fully the RBTree, only the minimum code to enable validating it!